skipto-landmarks-headings/page-script-5/README.md

 ### Identifying Landmarks and Headings for the menu

-The `landmarks` and 'headings' options are a space separted list of tag and landmark region names to identify the important landmark regions and headings on the page for the purpose of keyboard navigation.
+The `landmarks` and 'headings' options are a space separated list of tag and landmark region names to identify the important landmark regions and headings on the page for the purpose of keyboard navigation.
 The list of landmarks and headings should be **relatively short**, the more items the menu contains the more time the user will need to scan and navigate to the section they want to "skip to".
 The values are considered tokens to maximize compatibility with version 4 CSS selectors for these properties.

 The options are of type `string`.